juneedahamed/vc.vim/README.md

 # vc.vim
-Support for SVN, Git, HG and BZR

-Work in progress.

 VIM (VIM 7 and up) plugin for subversion (svn), GIT, HG and BZR repositories.
 Support for browsing the repository, working copy, bookmarks.